owenwilderfox/JobPlacementDashboard/README.md

 ## Back-End Stories
 * Add Display Names to JPApplication Model Properties
 * Create Constructor Method for JPApplication Model
-* Create Controllers for JPMeetupGroups and JPOUtsideContacts with Scaffolded Views
+* Create Controllers for JPMeetupGroups and JPOutsideContacts with Scaffolded Views
 * Edit DeleteConfirmed Method on the JPStudentController: Deletion of JPStudent Also Deletes Associated JPChecklist
 * Edit HTTP:POST Method in JPChecklistController: Create JPMessage When 80% of Checklist Is Completed
 * Limit JPApplications/Create View to Authenticated Users Only